Deprivation of Liberty Safeguards (DoLS)

 Please see the target group and learning outcomes before you book, and note the cancellation policy.
 Delegates will attract a nominal £30 charge per person.

-The Social Care Institute for Excellence (SCIE) provide a free online training packagewhich we recommend for all staff working in the health and social care sector in relation to the Mental Capacity Act.
+The Social Care Institute for Excellence (SCIE) provide a online training packagewhich we recommend for all staff working in the health and social care sector in relation to the Mental Capacity Act.

 Training booklet for staff